osxmidi/LinVst3/README.md

 sudo yum -y install wine-devel wine-devel.i686 libX11-devel libX11-devel.i686
 sudo yum -y install libstdc++.i686 libX11.i686

-This LinVst3 folder needs to be placed within the VST3 SDK main folder (ie the VST3 folder that contains the base public.sdk pluginterfaces folders etc)
+This LinVst3 folder needs to be placed within the VST3 SDK main folder (the VST3_SDK folder or the VST3 folder that contains the base public.sdk pluginterfaces folders etc)

 Then change into the LinVst3 folder and run make